-Biology - Animals, including humans, living things and their habitats, plants, evolution and inheritance, seasonal changes
+Animals, including humans, living things and their habitats, plants, evolution and inheritance, seasonal changes

 Everyday materials, rocks, states of matter, properties and changes of materials

-Physics - Earth and space, light, forces including magnets, sound, electricity
+Earth and space, light, forces including magnets, sound, electricity

 Predicting, controlling variables, measuring, observing

 Scientific drawing, labelling, making tables, plotting graphs, describing trends

-All science books will have a knowledge organiser for that particular unit of study which children can add to.
+All science books will have a knowledge organise for that particular unit of study which children can add to.
 This will include key vocabulary.
 The teaching of “working scientifically” will be taught as part of curriculum area and not as a separate entity.